theseus-os/Theseus/book/src/idea.md

 This is possible only when all applications are written in safe Rust, which prevents them from circumventing any type-based restrictions to cause unintended or undefined behavior.

+Check out [this presentation slide deck](https://docs.google.com/presentation/d/1GG5xGyK5IOuRpdNV0O_BhibO-X5tI6u_qtO_okoI1Gk/edit?usp=sharing) to learn more about how we ensure protection and isolation in Theseus based on the foundation of Rust's type and memory safety guarantees.

 For more details about Theseus's research merit and novel design principles, see our [OSDI 2020 paper or slides](https://www.usenix.org/conference/osdi20/presentation/boos) (or the [video here](https://www.youtube.com/watch?v=i1pLDZKtlBI)), Kevin's [dissertation](https://scholarship.rice.edu/handle/1911/109201), or Ramla's [thesis](https://scholarship.rice.edu/handle/1911/109609).